DavidHe1127/Mr.He_HandBook/DevOps/AWS/DB/README.md

 ### Multi-region Architecture

 - Use global table which consists of multiple replica tables
-- Global table uses global network backbone that provides lower cost and more consistent cross-region network latency when compared with the public internet
+- Global table uses global network backbone that provides lower cost and more consistent cross-region network latency when compared with the public internet connection
 - Active-active config meaning read/write to all replica tables in all regions
 - DynamoDB automatically propagates these writes to the other replica tables in the AWS Regions you choose